Ikekano/miku-beam/README.md

 # Miku Miku Beam PNG Grid Generator
 This project is the 3rd variation of my PNG grid series.

-This version primarily adds the option to apply dithering to the image to make it look more detailed overall than just having a direct pixel to pixel map.
+This version primarily adds the option to apply dithering to the image to make it look more detailed overall than just having a direct pixel-to-block map.
 It also is the most flexible since this program allows for assigning the threshold value.
 (This has been a feature for a while, but wasn't added in the final versions of [badapple](https://github.com/Ikekano/bad-apple) or [tetoris](https://github.com/Ikekano/tetoris))

 This project requires installing OpenCV and ffmpeg.
 Can be used in a windows environment but linux is preferred.
 I use WSL with Ubuntu and it works just fine.